JoHeinrich/amos-ss16-proj5/Bill of Material.md

 # Inter-Car Communication

 ### About this file
-This file describes the project structure and provides technical information of
+This file provides the basic information about project structure, technical tools, third party software and the build process.

 ### About project
 This project contains four parts: Input, Object Detection(or Image Processing), Scenario Analysation and Communication.
 Input part does the preprocessing of the data like HDF5 and output the corresponding images.
 Objec